 All posts will be rigorously reviewed after submission and ADBI reserves the right to reject contributions or to require substantial revision before publication.

-Authors are requested to submit a brief biography (three to five sentences) and a photo (head and shoulders) to accompany their contribution.
+Authors are requested to submit a brief biography (one sentence per author stating the author’s position and affiliation only) and a photo (head and shoulders) to accompany their contribution.

 Asia Pathways seeks to encourage public discourse and will be actively soliciting comments from readers of the blog.
 Authors are encouraged to respond to comments on their articles to make for a dynamic and lively discussion.